Stavanger

 Language

-The local language spoken in Stavanger is Norwegian.
-English is widely spoken and understood, especially in tourist areas and among the younger population.
+The local language spoken in Stavanger, Norway is Norwegian.
+English is widely understood and spoken in tourist areas and by the majority of the population.

 Cost Of Living